zedlopez/i7doc/i7handbook/ch1.md

 One of the best ways to learn about game design is to download and play a few games.
-A good place to start looking for games is the [Interactive Fiction Database][3]).
-On this site you can read reviews of games, search for games by a particular author, and click links to download the games themselves.
-Some games on this site can be played online, in your browser, without downloading.
+A good place to start looking for games is the [Interactive Fiction Database][3], where you can read reviews of games, browse categorized lists of games, or search for games by a particular author.
+For the vast majority of games, there's a "play on-line" button, as well as a link to download a game.

 Another resource for finding games is the archives of an online magazine called [SPAG (the Society for the Promotion of Adventure Games][4].
 Some